mrtysn/cv/README.md

 - You have complete control of the layout.
 I found text editors to be insufficient for my margin and padding needs, that's why I built this. ✨ Style as you wish ✨, or keep it as it is.
 - Most of the styling is handled by `Semantic UI` and `App.css`.
 However, you'll find custom in-line stylings and one-off CSS classes in the code. _CSS in code_ is not ideal, but it's sometimes the fastest to iterate with.
 - If your styling changes fail due to a conflict with `Semantic UI`, the `!important` flag is (sometimes) your friend.
+- Don't forget to update the `homepage` URL in `package.json` with your GitHub username if you want to deploy this web application to `GitHub Pages`.
 - Check the `constants.js` file if you are using the `Footer` component, to properly date and version your CV.
 Remember this will be an always-updating document throughout your career and it's very useful to keep everything in check.
 - _Tip:_ You can maintain multiple versions of your CV for different job titles through separate git branches.
 Versioning also helps keep track of your applications since you would know which variant you applied with.

+### ❔ Does a CV Need to be a Bloated Web Application?

+No, it doesn't.
+What could be a simple document is transformed into a much larger package with this project.
+However, after finalizing your resume, there are ways to minimize the end result:

+- You can render the React application into static `HTML`.
+This minified version (around 50-300KB) can be deployed on the web or used as a document.
+- You can save the webpage as a `PDF`, which can be further compressed using mainstream PDF editor tools, reducing it from around 1MB to 700KB.

+For individuals versed in web development, this serves as an intuitive method to efficiently generate, update, and distribute a CV.

 ### 🙌 How to Contribute